A BRIEF HISTORY OF ENGLISH SOCIETY

 In the 19th century families were much larger than today.
 That was partly because infant mortality was high.
 People had many children and accepted that not all of them would survive.

 Organised religion was much more important in the 19th century than it is today.
-Nevertheless in 1851 a survey showed that only about 40% of the population were at church or chapel on a given Sunday.
+Nevertheless, in 1851 a survey showed that only about 40% of the population were at church or chapel on a given Sunday.
 Even allowing for those who were ill or could not make it for some other reason it meant that half the population did not go to church.
 Certainly many of the poor had little or no contact with the church.
 In 1881 a similar survey showed only about 1/3 of the population at church on a given Sunday.
-In the late 19th century organised religion was in decline.
+In the late 19th century organized religion was in decline.

 Poverty in the 19th Century